EU proposes three-year delay on UK electric car tariffs

 He cited higher energy prices spurred by Russia's full-scale invasion of Ukraine last year, high inflation, and big subsidies China and the United States deploy to boost their electric-vehicle industries.

-The European Automobile Manufacturers' Associations (ACEA) welcomed the commission's move and urged EU countries to endorse it.
+The European Automobile Manufacturers' Associations (ACEA) and the UK's Society of Motor Manufacturers and Traders (SMMT) welcomed the commission's move and urged EU countries to endorse it.

 The tariffs, ACEA said, would have cost the EU vehicle makers it represents 4.3 billion euros ($4.6 billion) over the next three years and caused them to lose market share to non-European competitors.